JayHarrisonAhn/CAUDormitory/README.md

 # Chung-Ang Univ.
 Dormitory App

-Check this before build :
+**Check this before you build** :
-  This repository doesn't include Database Server key.
-So when you build the project, SIGABRT error can be happened.
-Please contact our team when want to test this project.
+  This repository **doesn't include** Database Server key.
+So when you build this project, an SIGABRT error can be occurred.
+Please contact our team if you want to test this project.

 ## Team
 ### Members